-Appointments Wednesdays and Thursdays from 9am to 5pm during term time.
+Appointments Wednesdays to Fridays from 9am to 5pm during term time.

 Alison has worked in association with the Disability Service at Trinity College since 2007.
 Her current role is to provide specialist academic support to students who present with a neurodiverse profile, including Autism Spectrum Disorder (ASD), ADD, ADHD, Dyscalculia, and Dyspraxia.

 Alison is an independent educational psychologist with more than 35 years of experience in special and inclusive education, supporting children and young people with Special Educational Needs and disabilities (SEND) to manage the educational transition.
 Alison also designs and delivers bespoke pre-entry transition programmes for individuals and groups, and regularly provides seminars and workshops to parents and institutions.